Learn the facts

 10. Registering is Easy

 Registering to become an organ and tissue donor is simple.
-You can register right now, online, in Minnesota and North Dakota and by mail in South Dakota.
+You can register right now, online, in Minnesota, North Dakota and South Dakota.
 Or you can check the box to register to be a donor when you apply for or renew your driver’s license, state identification card or learner’s permit.